FotieMConstant/Metal-Fighters/README.md

 # Metal Fighters
- Project 6 -Openclassrooms. is a turn based game written in Javascript in which 2 players play each turn to compete.
+ Project 6 - Openclassrooms. is a turn based game written in Javascript in which 2 players play each turn to compete.